Going climbing in El Salto?

 El Potrero Chico

-It’s of course worth mentioning that El Potrero Chico, Nuevo Leon’s sport climbing mecca is located a few hours drive from El Salto.
+It’s of course worth mentioning that El Potrero Chico, Mexico Nuevo Leon’s sport climbing mecca is located a few hours drive from El Salto.
 If you have a car you can easily pop between the two.
 It defiantly worth checking out EPC if you’re in the area.

 La Hausteca Climbing Area